 Dietary fiber and polyphenols mainly chlorogenic and neo-chlorogenic acids in plums helps in lowering colon and breast cancer risk (16).

-The person who is allergic to birch pollen should not eat a plum.
+A person who is allergic to birch pollen should not eat a plum.
 As both have similar types of proteins.
 Therefore, it results in allergic symptoms in the mouth and throat with itching and inflammation (18).

 Difference between Plum and Prune

 Prunes are the dried fruits of some cultivars of plums.
-It contains concentrated source nutritive, laxative, and digestive compounds.
+It contains concentrated sources of nutritive, laxative, and digestive compounds.
 Hence used for the treatment of hypertension, diabetes, jaundice, and fever.
 Plums are healthier than prunes.
 As prunes are dried out by different techniques that produce detrimental effects on the quality of fruits, mainly oxidative damage, browning, loss of flavor, and extensive shrinkage, which reduce the sensory and nutritional quality of the products.
 Therefore consuming plums instead of prunes are good for health (19).